n0shake/blog/content/blog/2024_review/2024_review.md

 Year in end reviews are tacky but essential for intellectual reflection.
 Did we achieve what we set out to do?
 If yes, was it due to not setting the bar high?
 If no, was it due to unforeseen   issues or a failure of will?
 These questions don’t necessarily yield satisfactory answers, but then again, neither does the pursuit of excellence.

 I did a "review" of my 2022 but that focused a lot on moments / things / apps that stood-out.
-There isn't enough _reflection_.
+There wasn't any _reflection_.
 As such, I'll follow a different format for this one.

 ## Highlights